Victor studies Media and Creative Industries and was a producer of a main television station in Peru before his studies.

 I hope to see myself in the core of the media industry.
 I see myself creating content not only for television or social media, but for all types of communication platforms.
 After the master’s programme, I feel I have developed new skills to face bigger challenges.
 Applying a marketing and business mind-set with an international flair, will be a characteristic of my work.

-I am always eager to apply all of what I have learned, also outside the classrooms!
-So apart from listening to music and reading books, looking for extracurricular opportunities, such as workshops or volunteering work, is something I am always up to.
+I was always eager to apply all of what I have learned outside of the classrooms.
+So apart from listening to music and reading books, looking for extracurricular opportunities, such as workshops or volunteering work, is something I was always up to.

 If you could give one piece of advice to a postgraduate student, what would it be?

 Make the most of your experience!
 Be active in the classroom, participate in as many events as you can, learn from others during workshops, and network with people from different backgrounds at a daily basis.
 Also remember that there is always time to have little trips from time to time to get to know better London and other wonderful cities in the UK!